 Such revived Christians are an example of enthusiasts in the Limited Enthusiasm model of church growth.
 The rapid growth follows from the attention that the revived Christians have in their social networks.
 However, there is a downside, as revivals have opposition; people who do not approve of this behaviour.
 These people are often other Christians, and as such, revivals are very controversial in church circles.
-In past revivals, those controversies have faded, and the revivals are often seen in heroic terms, accepted by most evangelical Christians.
-Revivals that are in living memory, or those that had wide exposure through the media, are treated more harshly, and many get rejected as revivals.
+In past revivals, those controversies have faded, and the revivals are often seen in heroic terms.
+Thus, they are generally accepted by most evangelical Christians.
+Revivals that are in living memory, or those that had wide exposure through the media, are treated more harshly.
+Many get rejected as revivals.

 The following is a review of candidates for revival since the 1960s in the West.
-Each has their supporters and their opponents, and are not universally regarded as revivals by all believers in historic revival.
+Each has their supporters and their opponents.
+They are not universally regarded as revivals by all believers in historic revival.
 Nevertheless, all have spread in a similar fashion to revival and could, in principle, have their dynamics analysed using the Limited Enthusiasm church growth model.

 This phenomenon started in a church in Toronto in January 1994.
 Initially, people travelled to the Airport Christian Fellowship to be blessed and take the blessing home with them.
-However, by summer, the “Blessing” drew the media’s attention and, through the Internet, the phenomena spread rapidly.
-It was this phenomenon that initially inspired the first Church Growth Model when someone said to me “This Blessing is spreading like an epidemic”, and then I decided to see if an epidemic model could explain the pattern of behaviour.
+However, by summer, the “Blessing” drew the media’s attention, and through the Internet, the phenomena spread rapidly.
+It was this phenomenon that initially inspired the first Church Growth Model when someone said to me, “This Blessing is spreading like an epidemic”.
+As a result, I decided to see if an epidemic model could explain the pattern of behaviour.

 The course is evangelical and charismatic, both of which attract criticism from different quarters.
 Nevertheless, over 2 million people in the UK have been through the course.
 It is difficult to think of any other evangelistic method that has involved numbers on this scale.

-Charismatic renewal has been a movement within the Christian church that has brought new life to believers, and as a result, growth to their churches.
+Charismatic renewal has been a movement within the Christian church that has brought new life to believers.
+As a result, churches have grown.
 It is generally taken that it started in California with Dennis Bennett, an Episcopalian priest, being baptised with the Spirit.
-Though there had no doubt been instances of this phenomenon in non-Pentecostal denominations before that date, this event was significant because it occurred in a high profile “establishment” denomination.
+Though there had no doubt been instances of this phenomenon in non-Pentecostal denominations before that date, this event was significant because it occurred in a high-profile “establishment” denomination.

 Part of the renewal was the Vineyard church, founded by John Wimber in the USA.
-This church helped initiate a “third wave” of charismatic renewal, brining many evangelicals into the movement, and transforming their worship culture to the current “band” led format.
+This church helped initiate a “third wave” of charismatic renewal, bringing many evangelicals into the movement and transforming their worship culture to the current “band” led format.

-This title is a generic name for revivals which are propagated by the combination of intensive worship and evangelism.
+This title is a generic name for revivals that are propagated by the combination of intensive worship and evangelism.
 They are driven by the named worship leader and evangelist and usually have large events in a fixed location.
-Although this style can be seen in both Vineyard and Toronto movements, it was more clearly defined in the Brownsville revival of 1995 onwards, which had the combination of worship leader Lindell Cooley and evangelist Steve Hill.
-The Lakeland Outpouring, 2008, had worship leader Roy Fields with evangelist Todd Bentley, a movement that also included a healing ministry with the evangelism.
+Although this style can be seen in both Vineyard and Toronto movements, it was more clearly defined in the Brownsville revival of 1995 onwards.
+In this revival, the combination of worship leader Lindell Cooley and evangelist Steve Hill was key.
+The Lakeland Outpouring, 2008, had worship leader Roy Fields with evangelist Todd Bentley.
+This movement that also included a healing ministry with evangelism.
 Both had wide exposure over the internet.

 The Brownsville revival lasted for almost 10 years with various changes of personnel.
-It recurred with the same pastor at the Bay of the Holy Spirit, 2010-2011, now with worship leader Lydia Stanley and evangelist Nathan Morris.
+It recurred with the same pastor at the Bay of the Holy Spirit, 2010-2011.
+Here, the worship leader was Lydia Stanley, with evangelist Nathan Morris.
 Initial exposure was through YouTube, but later GodTV broadcast many of the revival services.
-The key that has made them deem it a revival rather than just “powerful services” is the “glory”, that is the “presence of God”.
-Eventually, the revival was taken out on the road, rather than staying at its home in Mobile Alabama.
+The key that has made them deem it a revival rather than just “powerful services” is the “glory”, that is, the “presence of God”.
+Eventually, the revival was taken out on the road rather than staying at its home in Mobile, Alabama.